 Candide Theme of Wealth

-Rapid changes in fortune through carelessness and robbery throughout the course of the novel mock greed and the acquisition of wealth.
-Wealth is portrayed as transient, and although beneficial, not ultimately fulfilling.
+The rapid changes in fortune through carelessness and robbery seen throughout Candide mock greed and the acquisition of wealth.
+Wealth is portrayed as transient and, though beneficial, not ultimately fulfilling.

 Questions About Wealth